digitranslab/jumpstart/docs/docs/setup/upgrade-to-v3.md

 ### Details and Examples

 When upgrading, if a component is referencing a query with the same name, the upgrade process may break that mapping.
-This occurs because ToolJet previously used a global ID-to-name map for both components and queries, which is now split in 3.0.
+This occurs because JumpStart previously used a global ID-to-name map for both components and queries, which is now split in 3.0.

 Example scenario: If a table component named `userData` is referencing a query also named `userData`, this reference may break during the upgrade process.